diauweb/blogure/README.md

 ## License

-Copyright © 2017 Xiaodai Studio.
+Copyright © 2017 Xiaodai.
-You can redistribute and modify this as you like, but no commerical use.
+You can redistribute and modify this as you like, but without commerical use.